When you sing along to a song, are you sure you’ve got the right words?

 Over the last few decades, there has been much more emphasis on the first set of processes.
 We are all familiar with activities where we activate students’ knowledge about a topic, encourage them to make predictions and select or reject the information they hear in order to answer comprehension questions.

 And these activities are useful; they just aren’t the whole picture.
 A good listener is also carrying out the second set of processes, and these decoding processes can be very challenging for the English language learner.

 Decoding is made particularly difficult by all the features of connected speech.
 For example:

 ‘Will you do the banned tango’: the final /d/ in ‘banned’ elides into the ‘t’ of tango, making it sound very similar to ‘Fandango’.
 Especially if you don’t know what a Fandango is (it’s a kind of dance, not as well known as the Tango).

 Good listeners are able to use world knowledge (such as what a fandango is), together with the ability to decode.
 If they can’t decode, perhaps because the speaker is inaudible, they can predict from their knowledge of syntax.
 Given a sentence like ”When the world is running down, you make the best …… ‘, they think about what it is that the person might make the best one of (though stew is a slightly bizarre choice, even if it does begin with the same consonant cluster as ‘still’!)

 Recent research, however, suggests that less efficient listeners have to put so much energy into decoding that they can’t use their meaning building skills effectively.
 They simply can’t hold onto enough of the meaning to make connections between different parts of the text.

-So, as well as providing practice of the top down/meaning building skills, there is a clear argument for more listening activities which focus specifically on developing decoding skills, especially at lower levels, where students have more limited vocabulary.
+So, as well as providing practice of the top-down/meaning building skills, there is a clear argument for more listening activities which focus specifically on developing decoding skills, especially at lower levels, where students have a more limited vocabulary.